awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 For any other exceptions, [contact AWS Support](https://aws.amazon.com/contact-us/)\.

-This section must be completed by the transfer account\.
+These steps must be completed by the transfer account\.

 ------
 #### [ Console ]